stevenpetryk/graphql_activerecord_resolvers/README.md

 # GraphQL ActiveRecord Resolvers

-GraphQL on Rails, without the N+1's.
+Build a GraphQL API on Rails, without the N+1's.

 ## Installation